- HTML Tutorial

 Opening and Closing Tags:

-- An opening tag indicates the beginning of an element and is written as <tagname>.
+- An opening tag marks where an element begins.
+It is written as <tagname>.

 Nested Elements: